axelvaldez/radical-companies/_posts/2024/2024-05-06-co-ownership.markdown

   </div>

 <h1>Idealistic?</h1>
- <p>Fiat businesses are businesses-hostile.
-Radical companies are free to run financial circles around them, but that is not their main goal.
+ <p>Fiat businesses are businesses-hostile; Radical companies are free to run financial circles around them, but that is not their main goal.
 Their main goal is to decentralize wealth according to people&rsquo;s contributions, not capital.
 The goal of companies is not to compete but to be the training ground for collaboration.</p>
  <p>The mindset of <em>being number one</em> and crushing the competition is business-hostile as well.
 The mindset of <em>individual wins</em> is business-hostile, too.
 We win when our society thrives, when the world thrives, when people thrive.</p>